Chia-Network/chialisp-web/docs/ref/clvm.md

 | `AGG_SIG_UNSAFE`    | 1200000 |
 | `AGG_SIG_ME`        | 1200000 |

-Aside from cost, the maximum number of atoms or pairs in a CLVM program is 2^31.
+Aside from cost, the maximum number of atoms or pairs (counted separately) in a CLVM program is 2^31 apiece.
 If this threshold is exceeded, the program will fail.
+However, this is likely a moot point because it's probably not possible to write a program with this many atoms or pairs without exceeding the maximum cost per block.

 ## Evaluating cost for a sample brun program

 In this section, we'll show you how to calculate the cost of a simple CLVM program by hand.
-The program we'll use is `brun (concat (q . fu) (q . bar))`.
+The program we'll use is

+brun "(concat (q . `gu`) (q . `ide`))"

+Where "gu" and "ide" are quoted, so that they are interpreted as values rather than programs.

 The `brun` command takes two arguments, a program and its "environment".
 If no environment is specified on the command line (as is the case in this example), we use an empty environment, "()".